rualark/MutagenMon/README.md

 2. Install wxpython: `pip install wxpython`
 3. Download mutagen.io and put mutagen binary into mutagen folder of MutagenMon
 4. Add your sessions to  `mutagen/mutagen-create.bat` file in MutagenMon folder

+# Limitations

+- Works only with local and ssh mutagen transports
+- File conflict resolving for local-local and ssh-ssh sessions currently works only if you edit merged file - "A wins" and "B wins" strategies do not currently work (I can fix it if you need it)